evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 You can choose between two sound systems for the Volkswagen ID.3 GTX:

-- **Sound system:**: Features five speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features five speakers and delivers a maximum output of 140 watts.
-- **Harman Kardon sound system:**: Features eight speakers and delivers a maximum output of 480 watts.
+- **Harman Kardon sound system:** Features eight speakers and delivers a maximum output of 480 watts.

 Additionally, the model includes 4 USB-C connections as standard.